blog posts

 Local SPAN

 In such a case, we create a dedicated VLAN called RSPAN VLAN to implement RSPAN; this VLAN includes the ports defined in the source switch and the destination switch.
-In this case, as you can see in the image below, the traffic sent from the RSPAN VLAN as a trunk will be visible at the destination.
+As you can see in the image below, the traffic sent from the RSPAN VLAN as a trunk will be visible at the destination.

 Remote SPAN – RSPAN